TIBCOSoftware/snappydata/docs/reference/system_tables/system_tables.md

 # System Tables

-Tables that SnappyData uses to manage the distributed system and its data.
+Tables that TIBCO ComputeDB uses to manage the distributed system and its data.
 All system tables are part of the SYS schema.

 The following system tables are available: